IdaneEziefuoh/Information-System-Development-Team-2/docs/implementation.md

 ## Introduction
 TODO: Describe the system implemented (Describe the dataset.
 Are there any known issues?
 Describe any configuration data).
+Dataset
+The system uses a historical sites dataset, which includes:

+Site Name: The official name of the historical site.

+Location Coordinates: Latitude and longitude for map rendering.

+Historical Significance: A brief description of the site's importance.

+Time Period: The era or historical period associated with the site.

+Images & Media: Photos, illustrations, and optional 3D models for AR visualization.

 ## Project Structure
 TODO: Provide an outline of the project folder structure and the role of each file within it.